swapnil-shah/react-hooks/README.md

 ## useState
 - This hook lets you add state to functional components.
 By calling you state inside a functional component you are creating a single piece of state.
 - In classes the state is always an object you can store properties on that object.
-With the use state hook the state doesn't have to be an object it can be an array a number, boolean, string etc
+With the useState hook the state doesn't have to be an object it can be an array a number, boolean, string etc
 - The you state hook returns an array with two elements  - the first element is the current value of the state and the second element is a state setter function you call the setter function with a new value to set the state which will in turn cause the component to rerende
 - In case your new state value depends on the previous state value you can pass a function to the setter function the setter function will receive the previous state as its argument.
 - This hook accepts an argument which initial value of state property and returns current value of state property and a method which is capable to update the current value of state property